 The excess dust you will be left with after sanding needs to be removed, but do not throw it away, rather keep it for filling in the gaps between the boards.

-Finally, if you do not feel like ready to start a wood floor refinishing project yourself, you can always count on the professionals.
+Finally, if you do not feel ready to start a wood floor refinishing project yourself, you can always count on the professionals.

 Wood floor refinishing is a really beneficial process and an easy one.
 In fact, you can do it by yourself, here are the tools you need.